pakeke-constructor/ideas/umg_tech_details.md

 Which means it knows NOTHING about the current game context; all it cares about is the `ridable` component.

 So, the `riding` mod knows NOTHING about elephant ears.<br>
 It also knows NOTHING about "knights" either.
-"Knights" may not even exist, depending on what mods are loaded!
+The concept of "knights" may not even exist, depending on what mods are loaded!

+## Mod communication through event buses:

 To give Mary and John the tools to solve this problem, we can use *event-bus abstraction.*<br>
 (This stuff was talked about in the `reverse_event_buses` article.)

 Specifically, John and Mary need two things: